LiShuailzn/ICML-2026-Dual-Perception/README.md

 ## 🎞️Experiment
-In this experiment, we aim to investigate the effectiveness of EN in alleviating the FEB problem.
+In this experiment, we aim to verify whether the proposed method can effectively purify the data and alleviate the FEB problem.
 ### Data
-We used nine multi-view datasets in this experiment:
+We used five multi-view datasets in this experiment:

 | Datasets            | Dataset URL                                            |    Password      |
 |---------------------|--------------------------------------------------------|------------------|